suburbski/cgame_proxymod/README.md

 # mDd client Proxymod:

-This proxymod should help players to train their abilities for the Quake III Arena modification DeFRaG.
+This proxymod helps players to train their abilities in the Quake III Arena modification DeFRaG.
 It adds hud elements to the standard defrag hud.

 ## Installation
 Quick and easy: